zqy396/SBLNP/README.md

 ## WSI Patching

 Using the openslide-python toolkit to crop patches with a size of 448 × 448 pixels for each WSI.

 `python histolab_a.py`

 ## Extract Features Using Resnet50

+Extracte 2048 relevant features for each patch using a ResNet-50 neural network.

 `python Extract2048.py`

 ## Reduce Dimensions

+Using an adaptive encoder for dimensionality reduction, reducing the 2048 dimensions extracted from ResNet-50 to 512 dimensions.

 `python AE.py`

 ## Train

+SBLNP is an end-to-end weakly-supervised deep learning model, an advanced binary classification network based on multiple instance learning (MIL) and attention mechanism.
+See the article for more training details.

 `python train.py`